 Morgantown, West Virginia is a unique and understated community for retirement.
 Home to the West Virginia University, its 28,000 students are a major influence on the community.
 Cost of living is low and recreational activities in the nearby mountains, the Monongahela River, and Cheat Lake are extraordinary.
 There is a nice downtown and an emerging high tech business center.
 Median age is very low - 24 years of age.
-Chosen as one of 5 Designated Retirement Communities within West Virginia.
-Morgantown has been ranked with number of other awards from major magazines including best Boomtown City, Smartest Place to Live, Hottest City, etc. Pittsburgh, PA is only 75 miles away..
+Chosen as one of West Virginia's Designated Retirement Communities.
+Morgantown has been ranked with number of other awards from major magazines including best Boomtown City, Smartest Place to Live, Hottest City, etc. Pittsburgh, PA is only 75 miles away.

 Watch this short Youtube Video prepared by West Virginia Tourism:

 Where to Retire in Morgantown and Home Prices

 There appear to be some continuing care communities in the area.
 There are a number of old neighborhoods in the city such as Suncrest and Sunnyside.
-The median home value was $$229,866, according to Zillow in mid-2021, which is a 11% rise in prices over the past year.
-Property taxes are low, much less than $1000 on average.
+The median home value was $242,119, according to Zillow in early 2022, which is a 11% rise in prices over the past year, but much lower than in much of the U.S. Property taxes are low, less than $1000 on average.

 What Is Special about Morgantown